As one of our Retirement Account customers you can change how much income you take and when you take it.

 Taking a taxable lump sum could have a more significant effect on your tax, because it’s taxed as earned income for the year you take it.
 It could even increase your tax bracket and the rate of income tax for that year.
 You might want to think about splitting your lump sum over more than one tax year.

 Please be aware that your tax depends on your circumstances, which can change.
 Tax rules can also change in the future.
-If you are a Scottish taxpayer the tax relief you will be entitled to will be at the Scottish rate of income tax, which may be different from the rest of the UK.
+If you are a Scottish or Welsh taxpayer the tax relief you will be entitled to will be at the Scottish or Welsh rate of income tax, which may be different from the rest of the UK.

 What you can do